Adrianus Jacobus Zuyderland: Background

+A. J. Zuyderland was born at The Hague ca. 1810 and fought in the Ten days' campaign in 1831 against the Belgian secessionists and French troops supporting them, where he received :nl:Metalen Kruis 1830-1831 award, which he usually wears on his portraits.
+He registered at an almshouse in 1876.

 He is first mentioned by van Gogh in a letter to Anthon van Rappard, dated around 19 September 1882: "...
 I’ve also been painting and watercoloring, and in addition I’m drawing many figures from the model as well as scratches [i.e. 'sketches'] on the street.
 Lately I’ve quite often had a man from the Old Men’s Home to pose.